Usman Khawaja: International career

 Funnily enough I was waiting downstairs and I needed the change room locker to be opened for us and I was just waiting and the Queensland Cricket lady came down.
 She was like 'Oh, you need the locker rooms open?'
 I went 'yes please' and she started walking to the Pakistani change room.
 I was like, 'No, I'm that way, thank you'.

 In January 2017, Khawaja dabbed in celebration of his half-century scored in a Test match against Pakistan in Sydney.
 His move received mixed reactions, with some praising it, while others accused him of disrespecting his opponents.

 In April 2018, he was awarded a national contract by Cricket Australia for the 2018–19 season.
 He played a match saving innings against Pakistan in the first Test in 2018 at Dubai, where he played a fluent innings of 141 under immense pressure especially in the fourth innings opening the batting while chasing a mammoth total of 462 runs and for his efforts, he received player of the match award.
 He showed his glimpses of using proper technique and shot selection to counter the spin attack in the test match in Dubai in 2018 which turned out to be a turning point in his career and he buried the past nightmares of being a weak batsman against spin with a prolific batting effort by revamping his approach in both innings to save the test match for Australia from a brink of huge defeat.

 In April 2019, he was named in Australia's squad for the 2019 Cricket World Cup.
 In Australia's final group-stage match, against South Africa, Khawaja picked up a hamstring injury, ruling him out of the rest of the tournament.
 Matthew Wade was named as cover for him.

 In July 2019, he was named in Australia's squad for the 2019 Ashes series in England.
 In the series, he returned the scores of 13, 40, 36, 2, 8 and 23, failing to convince.
-Therefore, for the fourth Ashes Test, Steve Smith replaced Khawaja after returning from concussion, while Marnus Labuschagne retained his place in the side.
+Therefore, for the fourth Ashes Test, Steve Smith replaced Khawaja after returning from concussion, while Marnus Labuschagne retained his place in the team.

 On 16 July 2020, Khawaja was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 He was not included in the final squad for the tour.